MicrosoftDocs/bot-docs/articles/bot-framework-design-core-navigation.md

 we do not recommend this approach.

 > [!TIP]
-> <b>Do</b>: Implement a "catch all" handler that will examine user input for the keywords that you specify (ex: "help", "cancel", "start over", etc.)
+> <b>Do</b>: Implement [global message handlers](bot-framework-design-capabilities.md#global-message-handlers) that will examine user input for the keywords that you specify (ex: "help", "cancel", "start over", etc.)
 > and respond appropriately.
 >
 > <b>Don't</b>: Design each and every dialog to examine user input for a list of keywords.

-By defining the logic once in a "catch all" handler, you're making it accessible to all dialogs, while ensuring that the list of keywords will be easy to maintain in the future.
+By defining the logic in <b>global message handlers</b>, you're making it accessible to all dialogs.
-For example, you could add a new keyword to the list at any time by simply updating the "catch all" handler (thereby making it accessible to all dialogs).
-Using this approach, individual dialogs and prompts can then be made to safely ignore the keywords, if necesssary.
+Using this approach, individual dialogs and prompts can be made to safely ignore the keywords, if necesssary.

 ## The "mysterious bot"